Alabama Layoffs — April 2022

-Employers in Alabama recorded 2 WARN Act notices in April 2022, covering approximately 219 workers.
+Employers in Alabama reported 2 WARN Act notices in April 2022, displacing an estimated 219 workers.
 The average filing covered 110 workers, with 1 closure among the notices.

 Industry classification was not available for filings in Alabama this month.
 A total of 219 workers were affected across 2 notices.